o-gent/facebook-hackathon/README.md

 The master branch is in production at [mental-heal](https://mental-heal.herokuapp.com/).
 Any development should be done in development branch.

+Facebook submission

+1. What's your project called?
+> ?

+2. Here's the elevator pitch.
+What's your idea?
+This will be a short tagline for the project
+> Tackle mental health problems with a messenger bot

+3.It’s built with.
+What languages, APIs, hardware, hosts, libraries, UI Kits or frameworks are you using?
+> Built with python using the fastapi library to handle web requests, witai for NLP and the site is served with heroku.

 ## Competition links

 [messenger-comp](https://fbmessaging2.devpost.com/?ref_content=online-hackathons&ref_feature=challenge&ref_medium=facebook-channel)